andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-Like the **Delivery Options** flow, the **Delivery Options > Pack Order** flow enables you to provide delivery timeslots to your customer at point of purchase.
+Like the **Consumer Options** flow, the **Consumer Options Flex** flow enables you to provide delivery timeslots to your customer at point of purchase.
 However, rather than generating a single consignment from the options selected, this flow generates orders, which can then be packed into multiple consignments.

-The **Delivery Options > Pack Order** flow is useful if you want to provide front-end delivery options but you cannot guarantee that the contents of your customer's online basket will map directly to a single consignment.
+The **Consumer Options Flex** flow can be used to provide front-end delivery options in circumstances where you cannot guarantee that the contents of your customer's online basket will map directly to a single consignment.
 For example, you might operate more than one warehouse and so may need to ship some products separately.

+The **Consumer Options Flex** flow is useful to your business if:

+* You use a distributed business logic and technology architecture.
+* You operate multiple warehouses / fulfilment centres.
+* You want to present your customer with a dynamic checkout that offers delivery timeslot options.

 There are six steps to the flow: